Aliases for S100P Gene

 GeneCards Summary for S100P Gene

 S100P (S100 Calcium Binding Protein P) is a Protein Coding gene.
-Diseases associated with S100P include prostate cancer and parachordoma.
-Among its related pathways are Ca, cAMP and Lipid Signaling and Gastric cancer network 1.
-GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
-An important paralog of this gene is S100A6.
+Diseases associated with S100P include Geographic Tongue and Atrophic Glossitis.
+Among its related pathways are Innate Immune System and Gastric Cancer Network 1.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
+An important paralog of this gene is S100Z.

 May function as calcium sensor and contribute to cellular calcium signaling.
 In a calcium-dependent manner, functions by interacting with other proteins, such as EZR and PPP5C, and indirectly plays a role in physiological processes like the formation of microvilli in epithelial cells.
 May stimulate cell proliferation in an autocrine manner via activation of the receptor for activated glycation end products (RAGE).